 Babies tend to get hungry fast because their stomachs are small.

 The signs: Sucking the fists, turning towards your breasts in response to a stroke on the cheek or lips (known as "rooting") when you pick your baby up.

 What to do: Feed your baby the moment you notice the signs of hunger.
 Responding early will help you avoid having to deal with long bouts of crying.

 Colic is uncontrollable crying in an otherwise healthy baby.
 It most often occurs when a baby is two or three weeks old, or if the baby is premature.
 It also tends to happen more often in the evenings and nights.
 Babies are considered colicky if they're younger than five months and if they cry for more than three hours in a row on three or more days a week for at least three weeks.
 That's a long stretch!

-The signs: cries during this time tend to be louder and higher pitched than normal.
+The signs: Cries during this time tend to be louder and higher pitched than normal.
+Cries tend to be louder and higher pitched than normal.
 Other signs include clenched fists, arched backs, tight tummies, knees pulled up to their chests and the passing of gas.
 Gas does not cause colic, but your little one might be extra gassy due to swallowing more air when crying.

 Related: Helping Baby Sleep

 Babies normally protest when they have wet or soiled diapers, especially if their skin feels irritated.